Mental health advocate Debbie Osteen serves on the National Association for Behavioral Healthcare (NABH) Executive Committee.

 “As UHS works to change the conversation and bring awareness about mental health and addiction issues to the forefront, we remain committed, on both a local and a national level, to replace stigma with hope,” Osteen said.

 Osteen has served as the president of the Behavioral Health Division since 1999 and has been named one of the “Top 25 Women in Healthcare” by Modern Healthcare magazine four times.
-Under her leadership, the Behavioral Health Division treats more than 455,000 patients each year.
+Under her leadership, the Behavioral Health Division treats more than 600,000 patients globally each year.